Apostolic Nunciature to Romania

 The Apostolic Nunciature to Romania the diplomatic mission of the Holy See to Romania.
-It is located, in Bucharest.
-The current Apostolic Nuncio is Archbishop Miguel Maury Buendía, who was named to the position by Pope Francis on 5 December 2015.
+It is located in Bucharest.

-The Apostolic Nunciature to the România is an ecclesiastical office of the Catholic Church in Romania, with the rank of an embassy.
+The Apostolic Nunciature to Romania is an ecclesiastical office of the Catholic Church in Romania, with the rank of an embassy.
 The nuncio serves both as the ambassador of the Holy See to the President of Romania, and as delegate and point-of-contact between the Catholic hierarchy in Romania and the Pope.

+The Apostolic Nuncio to Romania is usually also the Apostolic Nuncio to Moldova upon his appointment to said nation.